NavyaBhargava/Experiment-15/README.md

 Data normalization and encoding are widely used in:

-Machine Learning
+1)Machine Learning
-Data Mining
+2)Data Mining
-Data Analytics
+3)Data Analytics
-Artificial Intelligence
+4)Artificial Intelligence
-Recommendation Systems
+5)Recommendation Systems

 # Conclusion